Bhakti Mandir Mangarh: Bhakti Mandir - Yugal Swaroop of Shri SitaRam and Shri RadhaKrishna Darshan

-The divine deity of "Radha Krishna" in Bhakti Mandir is so mesmerizing that tens of thousands of devotees from all over the world visit and do the darshan on regular basis.
+The divine deity of "Radha Krishna" in Bhakti Mandir is so mesmerizing that tens of thousands of devotees from all over the world visit for darshan on a regular basis.

 Level 1 (Ground Floor) of Bhakti Mandir is where 'Radha Krishna' idol is placed.
-The darshan of "Radha Krishna" in Bhakti Mandir appears exactly same as in Prem Mandir, Vrindavan.
-The divine deity of "Sita Ram" in Bhakti Mandir is so enticing that tens of thousands of devotees from all over the world visit for darshan.
+The darshan of "Radha Krishna" in Bhakti Mandir appears exactly the same as in Prem Mandir, Vrindavan.